 Three broad areas of the Sutton Quadrangle are mapped as moraine deposits.
 Two occur on the north side of Route 5 and the third occurs on the NE side of Route 5A, i.e. all occur on SSW-facing slopes and equivalent landforms are not present on the opposite sides of these valleys.
 These areas are characterized by hummocky landforms or irregular ridges with abundant closed depressions (kettles), many of which are filled with Holocene wetlands deposits (Figs. 7, 8).
-Extensive field observations indicate that the hummocky terrains consist of both till and sand/ gravel whereas the ridges appear to consist mostly of till.
+Extensive field observations indicate that the hummocky terrains consist of both till and sand/gravel whereas the ridges appear to consist mostly of till.
 In some areas, e.g. the middle of Fig. 7, bedrock structures (E-W ridges of metasedimentary rocks) may be responsible for the dominant landform with glacial landforms superimposed.
-In other areas, e.g. the area east of Marl Pond in Fig. 8, the till landforms appear to result from solifluction processes, i.e. sheets of remobilized glacial till that have flowed down slope a short distance before losing enough water to strengthen and stabilize.
+In other areas, e.g. the area east of Marl Pond in Fig. 8, the landforms appear to result from sheets of remobilized glacial till that have flowed down slope a short distance before losing enough water to strengthen and stabilize.
+The origin of these landforms is unclear, but they likely result from some combination of ice-marginal processes including debris flows and minor advances of the ice margin (Chandler et al., 2020).